Mount Wrightson: Fauna

-Fauna on Mount Wrightson include birds such as the scrub jay and ravens high up near the peak, Coues white-tailed deer, black bear, and (rarely) mountain lion.
+Fauna on Mount Wrightson include birds such as the Mexican jay, elegant trogon, and ravens high up near the peak, Coues white-tailed deer, black bear, and (rarely) mountain lion.

 Hiking

 The shortest route is the Old Baldy Trail, a steady climb of over 4000 ft over 5.4 mi to the exposed summit.
 The Super Trail, also from the Madera Canyon trailhead, is not as steep but is far longer at 8.1 mi.
 These two trails intersect at Josephine Saddle (7,080 ft) halfway to the peak, so hikers can choose one route for the lower path and one route for the upper.

 There are several springs at different locations, including Bog Spring, Sprung Spring, Kent Spring, Armour Spring, Baldy Spring, McBeth Spring and Bellows Spring.
-Nonetheless, take plenty of water and be aware of wildlife.
+Nonetheless, bring plenty of water as there are signs warning that the water is not potable due to giardia parasites.
+One should also be mindful of wildlife.
 It is a prime birding area and black bears are common.
-Two miles into the hike is a saddle which offers an easy dayhike with dramatic views of this peak.
+Two miles into the hike is a saddle which offers an easy day hike with dramatic views of this peak.
 It features a Boy Scout Memorial dedicated and maintained for three scouts who died in a storm on Mount Wrightson November 15, 1958.
 According to the sign, the plaque was erected by Boy Scout Troop 249 in remembrance of David Greenberg (age 12), Mike Early (age 16), and Michael J. Lanoue (age 13).

 The final approach to the summit is north facing and may be impassable without special equipment during the winter due to ice.

 The "Florida Fire" in 2005 burned a large expanse of the forest in this area, affecting much of this hike, especially the section between the Walker Basin trail and the Super Trail.